Children need resilience to respond to challenges, take risks, be physically and mentally well and thrive as they grow into teenagers and adults.

 Natalie wants to help kids experiencing big emotions use creativity and their imagination to express what can often be difficult to express in words alone.
 Natalie is passionate about empowering children and their families to cope with life's challenges in a creative way.

-Elizabeth byrne, resilience coach
+liz taverner, resilience coach

 SAMANTHA HERBERT, RESILIENCE COACH